Skip to content

 Multicore & Locks

-By far, we have been running the operating system and user applications on a single CPU core, while multicore CPUs have been widely used.
-The CPU on a laptop or a mobile phone typically has 4 to 16 cores, and the CPU on a server machine in a datacenter could have 64 or more cores.
-Multicore leads to higher software performance because multiple processes can then run on different cores at the same time, and therefore multiple software tasks can make progress in parallel.
+By far, we have been running the operating system and user applications on one CPU core, but multicore CPUs have been widely used.
+A laptop typically has a CPU with 4 to 16 cores while the CPU on a server machine in a data center could have 64 or more cores.
+Multicore leads to higher software performance because multiple processes run on different cores at the same time, and therefore multiple software tasks can make progress in parallel.

-Dealing with multicore involves an important concept, mutual exclusion.
-In general, mutual exclusion prevents multiple CPU cores from accessing a shared resource at the same time.
-For example, when the kernel code is running on a core and updating some data structures (e.g., the PCB), it may need exclusive access to such data structures while preventing other cores from updating them simultaneously.
-Otherwise, these kernel data structures could be corrupted by simultaneous updates.
+Handling multiple cores involves an important concept called mutual exclusion.
+In general, mutual exclusion prevents multiple CPU cores from using a shared resource simultaneously.
+For example, when the kernel code is running on a core and updating some data structure (e.g., the PCB), it may need exclusive access to the data structure.
+Otherwise, these kernel data structures can be corrupted by simultaneous updates by multiple cores.
 We thus start by introducing mutual exclusion.

 Mutual exclusion